kennysmithed/SemanticExtension/README.md

 - bowerman_22_semantic.pdf is the paper.
 - cogsci_data_anonymised.csv is the data.
 NB this has been anonymised and cleaned up to remove participants who dropped out part-way through interaction etc.
 - cogsci_analysis_github.Rmd is the R Markdown code, cogsci_analysis_github.html is the resulting knitted file showing the output graphs and stats summaries.
+- experiment_code contains the javascript/jspsych and python code for the experiment described in the Bowerman & Smith (2022) proceedings paper.